Bobby Witt Jr. Player Props: Royals vs. Rockies

 Bobby Witt Jr. At The Plate

-- Witt Jr. is hitting .228 with eight doubles, four triples, 10 home runs and 11 walks.
+- Witt Jr. has eight doubles, four triples, 10 home runs and 11 walks while batting .236.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.